-- A: Having a strong family history of cancer may increase the risk of developing prostate cancer.
-You may have inherited a gene that increases your risk of prostate cancer if you have: - several close relatives on the same side of the family (either your mother's or father's side) diagnosed with prostate, breast and/or ovarian cancer - a brother or father diagnosed with prostate cancer before age 60.
+A: Having a strong family history of cancer increases the risk of developing prostate cancer.
+You may have inherited a gene that increases your risk of prostate cancer if you have:

+- several close relatives on the same side of the family (can be your mother's or father's side) with prostate, breast and/or ovarian cancer, especially if due to a fault in the BRCA1 or BRCA2 genes - a brother or father diagnosed with prostate cancer before the age of 60.
+In this case your risk is twice that of others.

-If you are concerned about your family history, talk to your GP.
-They may refer you to a family cancer clinic or genetic counselling service.
+If you are worried about your family history, talk to your general practitioner (GP).
+They may refer you to a family cancer clinic.
 For more information, call Cancer Council 13 11 20.